Former Pine-Richland Football Coach Eric Kasperowicz Suing After His Contract Wasn't Renewed

 PITTSBURGH (KDKA) – An attorney for former Pine-Richland football coach Eric Kasperowicz is filing two lawsuits over the district’s decision to not renew his contract.READ MORE: Pine-Richland Superintendent Makes It Clear In Exclusive Interview: Eric Kasperowicz Won’t Be Returning To The Football Program

-Attorney Joel Sansone says he filed a lawsuit Friday morning against Superintendent Brian Miller and Board President Peter Lyons for defamation against Kasperowizc in the Court of Common Pleas.
+Attorney Joel Sansone says he’s filing a lawsuit against the district, Superintendent Brian Miller and Board President Peter Lyons for defamation against Kasperowizc in the Court of Common Pleas.

+“On the subject of bullying, you have to punch a bully in the nose don’t you?” said Sansone.
+“And that’s what we did today and we’re gonna keep doing it until they stop.”

 “I will fight for as long as it takes and disprove these lies to return my reputation.” – Coach Eric Kasperowizc pic.twitter.com/jWRWvER55G